 • Keep your head out of fumes.
 Do not breathe fumes and gases.
 Use enough ventilation, local exhaust, or both to keep fumes and gases from your breathing zone and the general area.
-Short-term overexposure to fumes may cause dizziness, nausea, and dryness or irritation of the nose, throat, and eyes or may cause other similar discomfort.
+Short-term overexposure to fumes may result in dizziness; nausea; dryness or irritation of nose, throat, and eyes; or other similar discomfort.